highmobility/hmkit-fleet-v2/README.md

 * update ext.ver values in build.gradle or use -Pversion property
 * set ext.depLocation to 1 or use -PdepLocation=1 property
-* Call `./gradlew publish` to release all the packages to dev repo.
+* Call `./gradlew publish` to release all of the packages to dev repo.
-* Call `./gradlew :hmkit-utils:publish` to release a specific package.
-* Call `./gradlew :hmkit-utils:publish -Prepo=gradle-release-local` to specify the repo.
+* Call `./gradlew publish -Prepo=gradle-release-local` to specify the repo.
 * If releasing to bintray, also call `./gradlew bintrayUpload`.

 If pushing the same version number, the package will be overwritten in dev, rejected in release.